 In some cases, they may even feel that their personal space has been violated and end up questioning the management.

-It may lead to disagreements and toxic emotions, a dark side of high employee engagement.
+It may lead to disagreements and toxic work environments, a dark side of employee engagement.

 3. Experience Burnout Faster

-While we are discussing the dark side of high employee engagement, one of the most common ill effects observed is burnout.
+While we are discussing the dark side of employee engagement, one of the most common ill effects observed is employee burnout.

 When employees are highly motivated, they tend to put aside their personal life and make work their primary focus.